CCT/ Prosecution process

 This simplified flowchart (PDF, 133KB) sets out the tribunal process after a councillor has given a section 150AA Notice and Opportunity to Respond.

-Councillor Conduct Tribunal practice directions will be published on the website of the Department of Local Government, Racing and Multicultural Affairs.
+Councillor Conduct Tribunal practice directions will be published on the website of the Department of State Development, Infrastructure, Local Government, and Planning.

 Councillor Conduct Tribunal decisions

-The decisions on councillor complaints heard by the CCT can be found the website of the Department of Local Government, Racing and Multicultural Affairs.
+The decisions on councillor complaints heard by the CCT can be found the website of the : Department of State Development, Infrastructure, Local Government, and Planning.

 How the OIA decides when to pursue criminal prosecutions in the Magistrates Court